fdsgabriel/de_youtube_project/README.md

    Transform CSV and JSON (unested data) data using AWS Lambda to Parquet file;
    Save cleaned data on new bucket ready to be used.

-The flow of the process is going to follow the image attached.
+The flow of the process is illustrated on the image attached.